-00-2 Position Definitions and Terms of Appointment For Titles Held by Graduate Students and Postgraduate Trainees
+00-2 Position Definitions and Terms of Appointment For Titles Held by Graduate Students and Postgraduate Trainees (Second Release)

 1.1 The purpose of this University Policy is to provide standard position definitions, forms of support, and terms of appointment for titles normally or frequently held by graduate students and postgraduate trainees.

 1.2 A further purpose of this University Policy is to identify the nature of the responsibilities, obligations, and/or duties associated with each title, especially with respect to their relative emphases on scholarship, training and/or service.